wavefrontHQ/wavefront-sdk-csharp/README.md

 IWavefrontSender wavefrontSender = wfProxyClientBuilder.Build();
 ```

-### Create a WavefrontDirectIngestionClient
+### Option 2: Sending Data via Direct Ingestion
-To create a `WavefrontDirectIngestionClient`, you must have access to a Wavefront instance with direct data ingestion permission:
+To create a `WavefrontDirectIngestionClient`, you must have access to a Wavefront instance with [Direct Data Ingestion permission](https://docs.wavefront.com/permissions_overview.html):

 ```csharp
 // Create a builder with the URL of the form "https://DOMAIN.wavefront.com"
 // and a Wavefront API token with direct ingestion permission